Ricks-Lab/ups-utils/README.md

 ## Installation

-There are currently 3 possible ways of installing *rickslab-ups-utils*.
-These are summarized in order of preference as:
+There are currently 3 possible ways of installing *rickslab-ups-utils* as summarized here:

 * [Repository](https://github.com/Ricks-Lab/ups-utils/blob/master/docs/USER_GUIDE.md#repository-installation) -
 You can always clone the repository and run that version.
 This is useful if you want to contribute to the project.